Contact Us

 ManageEngine Log360

-ManageEngine Log360 is a UEBA-integrated SIEM solution with SOAR capabilities.
-Log360 UEBA may be an add-on with ADAudit Plus, EventLog Analyzer, and Cloud Security Plus in Log360.
+ManageEngine Log360 is a UEBA-integrated SIEM with SOAR capabilities.
+The UEBA module can be added alongside ADAudit Plus, EventLog Analyzer, and Cloud Security Plus.

 Key features: